awiley-coyote/TORHAT/README.md

 # TORHAT
-The One Ronin Host Analysis Tool

-This is a PowerShell script designed to allow for host analysis via the GUI or console.
+TORHAT.ps1 (The One Ronin Host Analysis Tool) is designed to perform basic data gathering from host machines for the analyst to incorporate in their analyst adventures.
+It currently provides the option to perform data gathering via GUI or console.

 Console.ps1 is strictly the console side to the tool.
 GUI.ps1 is strictly the GUI.
-Both to be merged into torhat.ps1 shortly.